-- The K1639-1 is the standard version of the Commander 500, and has all the features of the K1639-2 Deluxe version except there is no oil pressure gauge, oil temperature gauge, engine alternator gauge, nor dual output meters.
+- The K1639-1 is the standard version of the Commander 500, and has all the features of the K1639-2 Deluxe version except there is no oil pressure gauge, oil temperature gauge, engine alternator gauge, nor dual output meters (codes 10838 and below do not have a fuel level gauge nor low fuel light).
 This version does have fully functional engine protection for low oil pressure, high oil temperature, and alternator output with associated lights. - A field installed Dual Output Meter and Gauge Kit (K1768-1) is available for the K1639-1 Commander 500.
 The kit includes dual output meters, oil pressure gauge, oil temperature gage, and alternator ammeter.